logseq/docs/db-version-changes.md

   * `>Quote` is `/Quote`
 * Code blocks, quote blocks and math blocks [have tags](./db-version.md#more-new-tags).
 Since properties are not are a part of the block content, properties can more naturally be added to these blocks.
 * Pdf annotations [have a tag](./db-version.md#more-new-tags).
 This allows annotations to be viewed across pdfs and to have custom views of annotations while using the pdf viewer.
+* Markdown syntax for blocks e.g. a heading or quote is no longer visible or editable.
+Removing a block's heading is done by right-click on a block and choosing the crossed out H icon.

 WIP changes:
 * Whiteboards are disabled for now and will be enabled later.